 The Provident policy provided for total disability benefits and residual (or partial) disability benefits.
 The definitions of total and residual disability are as follows:

-- Total disability: the insured not able to perform the substantial and material duties of his or her occupation
+- Total disability: the insured is not able to perform the substantial and material duties of his or her occupation

-- Residual Disability: the insured is unable to perform one or more of his his or her substantial daily business duties
+- Residual Disability: the insured is unable to perform one or more of his or her substantial daily business duties

 Court’s Review of Dr. Gladstone’s Case